ulrichanani/rave-ruby/README.md

 ### `.initiate_charge(payload)`

 This function is called to initiate zambia mobile money transaction.
-The payload should be a ruby hash with uganda mobile money details.
+The payload should be a Ruby hash with uganda mobile money details.
 Its parameters should include the following:

 - `amount`,